TOILmodular/GHOST_IN_THE_MACHINE/README.md

 Just like the knobs, the switches invite to experimenting.

 ### The Outputs
-The audio signals presented at the two outputs are processed the same way, with the exception of those outer knobs mentioned above.
+The audio signals presented at the two outputs are processed the same way, with the exception of those delay related knobs mentioned above.
 Processing the outputs via a stereo output mixer can provide a stereo effect for the module sound.
 On the other hand, the signals can of course also further be processed separately by other modules.